codeplaysoftware/deploy-oneapi/README.md

 * `--install-amd`
 * `--install-nvidia`
+* `--patch`
 * `--no-basekit`
+* `--no-modulefiles`

 The two install options tell the script to download and install the respective plugins from the Codeplay website.
 This will only work if it can find the Basekit install folder.

+`--patch` will patch the components of the oneAPI release to their newer versions, if available.

-The last option skips installing the Basekit if (for example) all that needs updated is which plugin is installed, or to save time when making other updates.
+`--no-basekit` skips installing the Basekit if (for example) all that needs updated is which plugin is installed, or to save time when making other updates.

+`--no-modulefiles` can be useful if installing oneAPI to a location from which it will later be copied, as the generated modulefiles use non-relative links to point to the modulefiles inside the install directory.

 ## API Token